-Outside of Las Vegas, Sands operates in Macao and Singapore.
-Macao accounts for more than 60% of the company's revenue, Singapore accounts for more than 20%, and the US accounts for the remainder.
-The company exited the Pennsylvania market in 2019 when it closed the $1.3 billion sale of its Sands Bethlehem property.
+Outside of Las Vegas (where the company is based), Sands operates in Macao and Singapore.
+Macao accounts for approximately 65% of the company's revenue, Singapore accounts for more than 20%, and the US accounts for the remainder.
+The company exited the Pennsylvania market in 2019 when it closed the $1.16 billion sale of its Sands Bethlehem property.

 Sales and Marketing

 Sands operates The Paiza Club, a key part of its gaming marketing strategy.
 Paiza Clubs are exclusive "invitation-only" clubs located within its properties, available to premium VIP players.
 The clubs feature high-end services and amenities, including luxury accommodations, restaurants, lounges, and private gaming salons.
 In addition, the company believes being in the retail mall business and, specifically, owning some of the largest retail properties in Asia will provide meaningful value for us, particularly as the retail market in Asia continues to grow.